My Vienna: peek into city districts 1 to 23

 The Austrian capital city is home to the world’s largest “urban vineyard” and is the world’s only capital producing wine within its city limits.
 There are some 600 wine producers; 400 individual vineyards; and over 7 million square metres (75 million square feet) of cultivation space producing both white and red wines in a 80/20 split, respectively.
 The average annual yield is 2 million litres or over 2.5 million bottles of wine.
 Most of the wine is sold for immediate consumption at wine shops and grocery stores, and at the city’s many Heurige or wine taverns.

 At Schwarzenbergplatz, people unknowingly walk past a tiny vineyard with a soundtrack of cars and trams.
-Mayer Weingut has a small plot of land of about 150 square metres (1615 square feet) in front of Palais Wiener von Welten.
+Mayer Weingut has a small plot of land of about 150 square metres (1615 square feet) in front of Palace Wiener von Welten.
 Sufficient numbers of grapes grow to yield about 60 bottles of white wine (Grüner Veltliner, Gemischter Satz), which are auctioned off for charity every December.
+(The Wiener von Welten family has a mausoleum in the Old Jewish Cemetery at Zentralfriedhof.)

 Augarten: Flaktürme VII Gefechtsturm